codeguy/php-the-right-way/_posts/07-04-01-Data-Filtering.md

 PHP functions `filter_var` and `filter_input` can sanitize text and validate text formats (e.g. email addresses).

-Foreign input comes in many different ways.
-HTML form data provided by the users is straight forward.
-But most of HTTP request data, data from foreign web services, both uploaded and downloaded files and much else are too.
-While foreign input may be stored, combined and accessed later, it is still foreign input.
-Every time you process, output, concatenate or include some data you should ask yourself if the data is filtered properly and can it be trusted.
+Foreign input is not just the HTML form data submitted by the user.
+Most of HTTP request data, data from foreign web services, both uploaded and downloaded files and much else are foreign inputs too.
+While foreign input can be stored, combined and accessed later, it is still a foreign input.
+Every time you process, output, concatenate or include some data in your code you should ask yourself if the data is filtered properly and can it be trusted.

 Filtering is tailored to the specific data usage.
 When including foreign input into the HTML page, one way to protect from Cross-Site Scripting (XSS) attack is to sanitize by removing all HTML tags